 Rest and recovery is important but look out for wastage in your horse's muscles.
 You can help reduce muscle loss by allowing as much free movement as possible.

-What to Feed Your Horse for Good Muscle Condition
+Managing Your Horse's Feed for Good Muscle Condition

 Rather than looking for high protein feeds, look for feed with higher levels of the required amino acids - vital for repair and regeneration of your horse's muscles.